 Senator’s bill, backed by Arizona veterans, requires the VA to expand access to long-term care options for veterans

-“Arizona veterans who sacrificed for our freedoms deserve affordable, quality health care as they age.
-Increasing options for veterans who prefer to remain in their communities rather than nursing homes will improve quality of life and save money for veterans and taxpayers,” said Sinema.
+“Arizona veterans who sacrificed for our freedoms deserve affordable, quality health care.
+Increasing options for veterans who would prefer to remain in their communities rather than nursing homes will support veterans’ quality of life and save money for veterans and taxpayers,” said Sinema.

 Currently, the VA has an approved Medical Foster Home program, allowing veterans with serious conditions who need a nursing home level of care but prefer a non-institutional setting to live in private homes of VA-approved caregivers.
 The VA program allows no more than three veterans to reside in the same home to ensure a high level of personalized care and promote a family-like setting.
 Unfortunately, the VA does not cover the care of this program and veterans must pay out-of-pocket for this option.
 The typical rate in a traditional nursing home is $7,000 a month, while the cost of a medical foster home is $1,500-$3,000 a month.
 Sinema’s Long-Term Care Veterans Choice Act requires the VA to cover the cost of care of the medical foster home program, potentially saving Arizona veterans thousands of dollars a month.